F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 ### Edit the YAML file

 After completing the prerequisites, edit the YAML file.
 You must replace the following parameters with the appropriate values.
-For more information about the Service Discovery fields, see [Service Discovery section](#service-discovery).

 | Parameter | Required | Description |
 | --- | --- | --- |